 Percentage of Chilean Mormons Overstated by the LDS Church 80%

-Islam is far and away the world’s fastest-growing faith.
+As you must be aware, Islam is far and away the world’s fastest-growing religion.
 The number of Muslims on this planet will leap from 1.9 billion in 2018 to 2.76 billion by 2050.
 At that time, Muslims will make up one-third of the world’s total projected population of about 9 billion people.

-Even if we compare Mormonism to more traditional Christian denominations, The LDS growth rate of 1.48% stacks up poorly against that of a great many others.
+Even if we compare Mormonism to more traditional Christian denominations, The LDS current dismal growth rate of 1.21% stacks up poorly against that of a great many others.

 The Church of God in Christ